francisdbillones/silicon-brain/Silicon Brain/SS Recitation Cheatsheet.md

 ## Hierarchy of human rights
 1. **Natural** - regime agnostic, basic fundamental rights each human regardless of nationality deserve
 	- Examples: Right to life, right to property
-2. **Constitutional** - rights given to a human based on their nationality's constitution
+2. **Constitutional** - rights defining the interactions between the citizen and the state
 	- Examples: (from 1987 constitution) Right to due process and equal protection of law, right against searches and seizures without a warrant
 3. **Statutory** - rights given to a citizen by the current regime in power
 	- Examples: right to minimum wage